The UO's leaders come from diverse backgrounds

 As vice president and general counsel, Kevin Reed provides legal guidance and advice to all the university units, and every school and college.
 He is responsible for managing the university’s legal matters including academic freedom, intellectual property, equal protection in admissions, athletics compliance, research compliance, criminal law, and other litigation.
 Reed previously served as vice chancellor, legal affairs and associate general counsel at UCLA; general counsel for the Los Angeles Unified School District; and as a litigator with the NAACP Legal Defense and Education Fund.
 He earned his law degree from Harvard Law School in 1989 and a bachelor’s degree from the University of Virginia in 1986.

 Roger J. Thompson joined the University of Oregon leadership in July 2010.
-Thompson is responsible for student recruitment and retention efforts.
+Thompson is responsible for services that contribute to enhancing the student experience, recruitment, retention, and graduation.
+His portfolio also includes providing online and continuing education for the community.
 Previously, Thompson served as the vice provost for enrollment management and special advisor to the president at Indiana University.
 At the University of Alabama, Thompson held a number of successive positions in enrollment management and was eventually named the associate vice president for enrollment management.
-A native Oregonian, Thompson earned an bacehlor's degree from California State University, Long Beach; a master's degree from the University of Central Missouri; and a doctorate from the University of Southern California.
+A native Oregonian, Thompson earned an bachelor's degree from California State University, Long Beach; a master's degree from the University of Central Missouri; and a doctorate from the University of Southern California.